My photo of the Sea Spirit taken on 30 October from our landing site in Right Whale Bay.

 Yes, I'm getting to the photos, but first some reference info:

 Okay...my photos.
 There are lots of them and I'm still working on putting them up.
 So check back...

 The captions are not visible from the collage of massed thumbnails, but click on any photo to see them.
 If you don't see captions click on the "i" icon.

 As you know, I am neither a wildlife photographer nor a birder--although I enjoyed talking with and learning from these folks who seemed to have half their luggage as camera gear...multiple bodies, huge zoom lenses, fancy tripods, and special backpacks to put them all in.
 Me...an iPhone and a 2008 vintage Canon point-and-shoot.
 So I felt no need to lie on my stomach on a beach (perhaps amidst penguin you-know-what) attempting to get the perfect closeup shot of THAT bird.
 Not that I knew what the bird was either...and even if I asked someone, I didn't do my homework and commit the bird species name to my photo.
 So...as there WERE serious professional wildlife photographers along, you can see some of their fine work on these websites/blogs:

-Oh, if you want to go (or go back), Cheesemans' has trips to the Falklands and/or the Peninsula in February/March 2018.
-Just sayin'...
+Oh, if you want to go (or go back), Cheesemans' has more trips to the Falklands and/or the Peninsula.
+Just saying...